-In ISSUER and USER configurations, this security function addresses the Unobservability (FPR_UNO.1), the Basic internal transfer protection (FDP_ITT.1) and the Basic internal TSF data transfer protection (FPT_ITT.1) security functional requirements expressed in this document.
+184 In ISSUER and USER configurations, this security function addresses the Unobservability (FPR_UNO.1), the Basic internal transfer protection (FDP_ITT.1) and the Basic internal TSF data transfer protection (FPT_ITT.1) security functional requirements expressed in this document.
+It relies on SFP_2: Data Processing Policy.